zenmonkeykstop/qubes-doc.rtd/user/advanced-topics/managing-vm-kernels.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-In case of problems, visit the `VM Troubleshooting
-guide </doc/vm-troubleshooting/#vm-kernel-troubleshooting>`__ to learn
+In case of problems, visit the :ref:`VM Troubleshooting guide <user/troubleshooting/vm-troubleshooting:vm kernel troubleshooting>` to learn
 how to access the VM console, view logs and fix a VM kernel
 installation.